TheoThug/farmdocs/faq.md

 Check the TX on [https://bscscan.com/](https://bscscan.com/)

-If it says "burn amount exceeds balance" you forgot to unstake your $SYRUP. \(This if the transaction fails while trying to unstake $CAKE\)
+If it says "burn amount exceeds balance" you forgot to unstake your $HOES. \(This if the transaction fails while trying to unstake $CAKE\)

 If there is any other message it might be a problem within BSC, please try increasing the transfer fees to 20 GWEI 200,000 Gas limit.